EDITOR NOTE: AllSportsTucson.com’s Andy Morales and Anthony Gimino contributed to this report.

 Former Arizona offensive tackle David Watson and softball slugger Laura Espinoza tied the knot in January of 1997.
 Espinoza-Watson, head coach for the ASA national championship 18U Arizona Ally Cats, still holds the NCAA season record for 37 home runs and 128 RBIs.
-Their son David Watson Jr. will be a senior offensive lineman at Amphi High School next season (photo below).
+Their son David Watson Jr., an Amphi High School offensive lineman standout, has committed to play at Arizona.

 IAN McCUTCHEON & ALISON JOHNSEN